-Peer on Peer Abuse
+Child on child Abuse

-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse), and that it can happen both inside and outside of school and online.
-It is important that all staff recognise the signs of peer on peer abuse.
+All staff should be aware that children can abuse other children (often referred to as child on child abuse), and that it can happen both inside and outside of school and online.
+It is important that all staff recognise the signs of child on child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

+- sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.